FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

 ### 36. Write a program to print the surface area of a cuboid. surface area of cuboid = 2\*(l\*b+b\*h+h\*l) where l is the length, b is the breadth and h is the height.

-### 37. Write a program to print the first 10 Fibonacci numbers without recursion
+### 37. Write a program to print the first 10 Fibonacci numbers without recursion.

 ### 38. Write a program to find the maximum and minimum element in an array.